 Revered by many as the greatest baseball player of all time, he set career records for home runs, RBIs, and bases on balls that have since been broken.
 He won 7 World Series Championships, 12 American League home run titles, 6 AL RBI titles and the 1924 AL batting title.
 He played for the New York Yankees from 1920 to 1934 after the Boston Red Sox traded him in exchange for cash.

-When he was seven, his father sent him to St. Mary's Industrial School for Boys, which the police deemed unsuitable for children.
+When he was seven, his father sent him to St. Mary's Industrial School for Boys, where he learned shirt-making and carpentry.

 He married Helen Wooodford on October 17, 1914, and they adopted their only child, Dorothy, in 1921.
-He remarried Claire Merritt Ruth in 1929 and the couple had a daughter named Julia.
+He remarried to Claire Merritt Ruth in 1929 and the couple had a daughter named Julia.